What Is Liquid Net Worth & How to Calculate Yours

 Now, a Roth IRA is another story.
 Since you can take money out of a Roth IRA without facing financial penalties or having to pay taxes on your withdrawal, it can be considered a liquid asset.

-Is Real Estate Considered a Liquid Asset?
+Is Your House or other Real Estate Considered a Liquid Asset?

-How to Calculate Your Liquid Net Worth
+How to Figure out Your Liquid Net Worth

 Total Liquid Assets – Total Liabilities